cagix/pandoc-lecture/README.md

 As an alternative, you can add an additional local file `local.yaml` to the project root, which will _not be versioned_ (create a corresponding entry in the `.gitignore`!).
 This file contains a single line `baseURL: "file://<path_to_project>/docs/"`, specifying the actual path in the local file system to your project.
 If this file is present, its definition of the `baseURL` overwrites the original configuration and you can view the generated web pages locally.
 For the deployment to the LMS, you just need to comment out the single line in the file, so the `baseURL` from the versioned global configuration will be used again.

-Here is an excerpt from a suitable Makefile (see again [Programming Methods/PM Lecture/Makefile](https://github.com/Programmiermethoden/PM-Lecture/blob/master/Makefile)):
+Here is an excerpt from a suitable Makefile (see again [Programmiermethoden-CampusMinden/Prog2-Lecture/Makefile](https://github.com/Programmiermethoden-CampusMinden/Prog2-Lecture/blob/master/Makefile)):

 ```makefile
 ## Define options to be used by Hugo